bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 1. If this cleans enough space, boot normally and then clean the cache as mentioned above.
 1. Otherwise, choose  _root_ from the Recovery Menu.
 1. Type this command to switch to your normal user account: <tt>su <i>username</i> -</tt>.
 (Replace _username_ with your username.)
-1. Run this command to clean the user's cache: 'rm -rf ~/.cache/`
+1. Run this command to clean the user's cache: `rm -rf ~/.cache/`.
 1. Reboot.

 In the future, you may avoid this situation by disabling the BleachBit option **System - Free Disk Space**.
 Otherwise, do not interrupt BleachBit while it is working.